torsday/notebook/articles/search_for_php_ldap_library.md

 ## The Winner: [ldaptools][]

--   Actively developed.
+-   Actively developed
+-   Code itself is good (subjective)
 -   Good documentation
--   Code itself seems good (subjective)
+-   Only one developer, but the other repos are as well if you look at the lions-share of work.

 [adldap2]: https://github.com/adldap2/adldap2           "AdLDAP2"
 [ldap-bundle]: https://github.com/BorisMorel/LdapBundle "LDAP Bundle"